BreitBits/BreitBits/README.md

 ## ABOUT
 ### INTERESTS🚀
 My formation is MG Psychology and the basics in web developer.
-I´m interested in continue learning in the skin of any company and deep in the programming.
+I´m interested in continue learning in the skin of any company to grow in the skill programming.
 I´d like Collaborate with projects linked to Solutions in:

 - Mental Health Coaching for Programmers🤹‍♀️